manucabral/phasmopresence/README.md

+# This RPC has been moved to [RICH PRESENCE PLUS](https://github.com/manucabral/RichPresencePlus)
 # PhasmoPresence👻

 A simple Phasmophobia Rich Presence client made with :heart:

 This app does not use **MelonLoader** or **PhasBypass**

 ## ⏬ Download
 The lastest release is available [here](https://github.com/manucabral/phasmopresence/releases)